phenoscape/rphenoscape/README.md

 <http://kb.phenoscape.org/apidocs/>

+Use cases described there include the following:

-*Among the functions described on the package website are:* Using Ontotrace to obtain a character matrix Obtaining the character matrices for studies published for a taxonomic clade Subsetting matricies by taxonomic subgroup or anatomical part Searching for details for a given taxon
+-   Using Ontotrace to obtain a character matrix
+-   Obtaining the character matrices for studies published for a taxonomic clade
+-   Subsetting matricies by taxonomic subgroup or anatomical part
+-   Searching for details for a given taxon

 ------------------------------------------------------------------------